Academic Programs

 Morris Huang, PhD

-The Clinical Experiences course reflects a culmination of the didactic and laboratory coursework taken during the certificate program.
-Students will participate in a semester-long clinical experiences internship/externship focused on direct engagement and understanding of user-centered clinical and inclusive engineering design and fabrication principles.
+The Fieldwork Experiences course reflects a culmination of the didactic and laboratory coursework taken during the certificate program.
+Students will participate in a semester-long fieldwork internship/externship focused on direct engagement and understanding of user-centered clinical and inclusive engineering design and fabrication principles.
 For a three-credit course, students will spend 240 hours of direct engagement at either a clinical or industry-related fieldwork site.

 1. Perform a client chart review and interview or complete a user persona profile.